amine784/simple_shell/README.md

 There will be no checks released before the deadline.
 We strongly encourage the entire class to work together to create a suite of checks covering both regular tests and edge cases for each task.
 See task 2.
-Test suite.
+Test suit
 --------------------------------------------